ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   `aead_id`) that the Client selects from those in the key configuration.

-The Client then constructs an Encapsulated Request, `enc_request`, from a binary encoded HTTP request {{BINARY}}, `request`, as follows:
+The Client then constructs an Encapsulated Request, `enc_request`, from a binary encoded HTTP request {{BINARY}} (`request`) as follows:

 1. Construct a message header (`hdr`) by concatenating the values of `key_id`, `kem_id`, `kdf_id`, and `aead_id`, as one 8-bit integer and three 16-bit
    integers, respectively, each in network byte order.

-2. Build `info` by concatenating the ASCII-encoded string "message/bhttp request", a zero byte, and the header.
-Note: {{repurposing}} discusses how alternative message formats might use a different `info` value.
+2. Build an `info` string by concatenating the ASCII-encoded string "message/bhttp request", a zero byte, and the header.
+Note: {{repurposing}}
+   discusses how alternative message formats might use a different `info` value.

 3. Create a sending HPKE context by invoking `SetupBaseS()` ({{Section 5.1.1 of HPKE}}) with the public key of the receiver `pkR` and `info`.
 This yields